asascience-open/thredds-munin/README.markdown

       uddc.value U
       catalog.value 3

 This plugin uses state files to track what the last timestamp in the logfile was that it processed.
 Subsequent runs only looks at values **AFTER** that timestep.
 After each run, the statefile is updated to be the last timestamp of the last line of the logfile.  **You must remove the state files inbetween tests!**  The files are usually located in /var/lib/muniun/plugin-state.

+#### Monitoring  multiple THREDDS servers on the same Munin node ####

+If you are running more than one THREDDS instance on the same munin-node, you will need to create symlinks and a configuration section for each running THREDDS server.
+For example, to monitor a "production" and "staging" instance, create four symlinks:

+    ln -s /usr/share/munin/plugins/thredds_ /etc/munin/plugins/thredds_production_errors
+    ln -s /usr/share/munin/plugins/thredds_ /etc/munin/plugins/thredds_production_requests

+    ln -s /usr/share/munin/plugins/thredds_ /etc/munin/plugins/thredds_staging_errors
+    ln -s /usr/share/munin/plugins/thredds_ /etc/munin/plugins/thredds_staging_requests

+The graphs in Munin will be thusly named "THREDDS Production" and "THREDDS Staging".

+Next, edit the thredds.config file to look like this:

+    [thredds_production_*]
+      env.logfile PATH_TO_PRODUCTION_LOG_FOLDER/threddsServlet.log

+    [thredds_staging_*]
+      env.logfile PATH_TO_STAGING_LOG_FOLDER/threddsServlet.log